BergelsonLab/wordmerge2/README.md

   * When *mark* is `True`, `*TIME*` will be added to basic_level column if the timestamp is not the same but inside the range, `*CASE*` will be added to basic_level column if the object names/words match only when changing the case.
   * When *mark* is `False`, rows from old file and new file would still be paired together when timestamps are inside the range or object names/words have difference case, but no mark would occur in the basic_level column.
   * The default value for *mark* is `True`.
+- *printLog* turns on and off the printing of log information to terminal or commandline
+  * When *printLog* is `True`, error and count log information would be printed to terminal or commandline
+  * When *printLog* is `False`, log information would be silenced
+  * The default value for *printLog* is `True`.

 ---
 ## wordmerge2_bash.py